Robert Sink

-Robert Frederick Sink (April 3, 1905 – December 13, 1965) was a senior United States Army officer who fought during World War II and the Korean War, though he was most famous for his command of the 506th Parachute Infantry Regiment, part of the 101st Airborne Division, throughout most of World War II, in France, the Netherlands, and Belgium.
+Robert Frederick Sink (3 April 1905 – 13 December 1965) was a United States Army officer who fought during World War II and the Korean War and retired as a lieutenant general.
+Best known for his command of the 506th Parachute Infantry Regiment during most of World War II, Sink saw combat in France, the Netherlands, and Belgium.

 Early career

 Sink attended Duke University (then known as Trinity College) for one year before securing an appointment to the United States Military Academy.
 He graduated 174th in West Point's 203-member class of 1927 (Cullum Number 8196).
 Commissioned as an Infantry officer, Second Lieutenant Sink was assigned to the 8th Infantry Regiment in Fort Screven, Georgia.

 Sink later took assignments in Puerto Rico (1929, 65th Infantry Regiment), at the Army Chemical Warfare School (1932), at Fort Meade (1932), 34th Infantry Regiment, with the Civilian Conservation Corps (1933) at McAlevys Fort, Pennsylvania, and returned to the 34th Infantry Regiment before heading off to attend the United States Army Infantry School at Fort Benning, Georgia (1935).

 In November 1937, after assignment to the 57th Infantry Regiment at Fort William McKinley in the Philippines, Sink returned to the United States and was assigned to the 25th Infantry Regiment at Fort Huachuca, Arizona, where he served as company commander and then as regimental operations officer.